subidit/typophilia/README.md

 - **Glyph**: individual symbols of the typeface, say  letter, number, punctuation mark, accented variations, etc.
 - Baseline, Cap Line, x-Height
 - Tracking is Letter-Spacing.
-- Kerning is special tracking between two specific letters, eg. LT, VA or To.
+- Kerning is spacing between two specific letters, eg. LT, VA or To.
 - Leading is Line-Spacing.
 - Fixed-width is Monospaced.
 - Italics is *not* same as Slanted or Oblique.